domenico-piol/SCCstore/README.md

 In the PROD setup, I use a PostgreSQL database which runs on a VM...
 In the DEV setup the database runs within a container.

+## Local development using Podman
+For local development and test we can use Podman and Podman-Compose.
+On Mac's you can use Homebrew to install `podman`, `podman-compose` and the `psql` commandline client.

+    brew install podman
+    brew install podman-compose
+    brew install libpq

+Start the Podman environment:

+    podman machine start

+In this example we will start the PostgreSQL database and the middleware component (pcomplaints) as pods on Podman, the SpringBoot UI then can be started for testing out of the IDE.

+The `podman-compose` file is in the `compose` subdirectory!

+    podman-compose --file sccstore-compose.yaml up -d

+The database is initialized via initdb!

+The `pcomplaints` middle-tier is listening on `http:localhost:8080/complaints`, the SCCstore UI will connect by default to that IP.

+### Using the Quarkus middle-tier component in local development
+The `sccstore-compose.yaml` contains also the setup for using the `sccstore-qcomplaints` component (Quarkus instead of Python).
+However, at least on Mac you cannot use the natively compiled executable (architecture mismatch...), but you can create a jar-file and run it in Java mode in the container.
+To do so, build the packages accordingly:

+    mvn clean package -Dquarkus.package.type=uber-jar

+And then create the container image with:

+    podman build -t domenicopiol/sccstore-qcomplaints -f Dockerfile-Mac .

+The rest is as described above, use `podman-compose` to start.

 ## Prepare the OpenShift cluster environment (part I - DEV)
 For this I use an OpenShift cluster on AWS.
 When choosing another cloud-provider or environment you will to change the storage-class in the kustomize template file for the database (for AWS I use 'gp3').